bloomen/transwarp/README.md

 auto task = tw::make_task(tw::root, functor);
 task->schedule()
 ```
 which, if nothing else is specified, will run the task on the current thread.
-However, using the bultin `parallel` executor the task can be pushed into a thread pool and executed asynchronously:
+However, using the bult-in `parallel` executor the task can be pushed into a
+thread pool and executed asynchronously:
 ```cpp
 tw::parallel executor{4};  // thread pool with 4 threads
 auto task = tw::make_task(tw::root, functor);
 task->schedule(&executor)
 ```
-Regardless of how you schedule, the shared future associated to the underlying execution can be retrieved through:
+Regardless of how you schedule, the shared future associated to the underlying
+execution can be retrieved through:
 ```cpp
 auto future = task->get_future();
 std::cout << future.get() << std::endl;
 ```
-Once a task has been scheduled it cannot be scheduled again until you call `reset()` which resets the future of the task:
+Once a task has been scheduled it cannot be scheduled again until you call `reset()`
+which resets the future of the task:
 ```cpp
 task->reset();  // now can schedule again
 ```